 10 Steps to Email Management Mastery: A Step-by-Step Guide (2020)

 Did you know 293.6 billion emails are sent and received every day?
-According to Statista, that figure is going to escalate to a whopping 347.3 billion by the year 2022.
-These figures make it evident that the competition is growing every day.
+According to Statista, that figure will escalate to a whopping 347.3 billion by the year 2022.
+These figures make it evident that competition is growing every day.

 That's why it becomes imperative to do your email marketing right.
 From reaching your target audience to keeping their interest in your brand intact, your email marketing campaign should be able to do it all.

 Before we delve deep into various steps to ace the email marketing campaign, let's see what email marketing campaign is all about.
 An email marketing campaign helps marketers in sending emails to their customers and prospects.
 A successful email marketing campaign encourages customers to take action, thereby enhancing your conversion rate.
 That's the reason 87% of marketers use email marketing to promote their content.

 One of the biggest advantages of email marketing is its wide usage.
 After all, HubSpot tells us that 99% of people check their emails every day.
 This makes email marketing the best tool to develop customer relationships while increasing your ROI.
 Imagine spending $1 and getting returns as high as $44.
 That's exactly what email marketing does.

 Moreover, the vast majority of SMBs are already using email as their primary acquisition channel.
 So, if you haven't thought of joining the email marketing bandwagon, it is high time you do it.

 How do you run an email marketing campaign?